Dr. Shyan Vijayasekaran

 Chris is one of very few ENT surgeons in Australia to have dual Fellowship training in sinus and anterior skull base surgery.
 His experience and research have lead to several international presentations, journal publications and academic book chapter publications.
 Chris has also participated as a lecturer and demonstrator at local and international sinus courses and workshops.

-Chris is Head of the ENT Department at Sir Charles Gairdner hospital, and works at several other institutions in Perth as well.
+Chris was the Head of the ENT Department at Sir Charles Gairdner hospital from 2016 to 2023, and works at several other institutions in Perth as well.
 His interests include general and paediatric otolaryngology, the management of all aspects of sinus disease and endoscopic anterior skull base surgery.
 Chris enjoys spending time with his wife and children, as well as swimming and photography.

 Dr Darin Bilish MB ChB FRACS grew up in New Zealand and after graduating from the University of Otago in medicine and surgery, he subsequently moved to Perth where he trained in Otolaryngology, Head & Neck Surgery.
 Darin has completed a Paediatric Otolaryngology fellowship at Starship Children’s Hospital in Auckland, New Zealand, and has visited a number of prestigious paediatric ENT units around the world including Cinicinnati Children’s Hospital and Arkansas Children’s Hospital in the US and Great Ormond Street Hospital in London, UK.

 Darin works at Perth Children's Hospital as an ENT Consultant and Supervisor of Surgical Training for ENT.
 He is also a visiting specialist with the Western Australian Country Health Service, providing ENT services to rural and remote communities in northern WA.
-As a full time Paediatric ENT Surgeon, Darin has focused his practice on treating children up to the age of 15 years old.
-His special interests include paediatric airway disorders including obstructive sleep disorder and ear health in remote communities.
-He enjoys spending time with his young family, playing beach volleyball and following cricket and rugby.
+As a full time Paediatric ENT Surgeon, Darin has focused his practice on treating children from newborns up to the age of 15 years old.
+His special interests include paediatric airway disorders including obstructive sleep disorder.

 Dr. David Hall